-Providers of online platforms allowing consumers to conclude distance contracts with traders must ensure that traders can only use those online platforms to promote messages on or to offer products or services to consumers located in the Union if, prior to the use of their services for those purposes, they have obtained specified information from the trader.
+Providers of online platforms allowing consumers to conclude distance contracts with traders must ensure that traders can only use those online platforms to promote messages on or to offer products or services to consumers located in the Union if, prior to the use of their services for those purposes, they have obtained specified information from the trader (not reproduced here).

-The Article 30 provision (Article 30(1) to 30(7) inclusive) requires detailed review as it impacts the functionality of the platform, and the terms of business.
+The Article 30 provision (Article 30(1) to 30(7) inclusive) (not reproduced here) requires detailed review as it impacts the functionality of the online platform, and the terms of business.
 The provision is in line with the approach taken by the EU Commission in the Market Surveillance Regulation.

 Providers of online platforms allowing consumers to conclude distance contracts with traders must:

 After allowing the trader to offer products or services on its online platform that allows consumers to conclude distance contracts with traders, the provider must make reasonable efforts to randomly check in any official, freely accessible and machine-readable online database or online interface whether the products or services offered have been identified as illegal (Article 31(3)).